 The quotation is from Ps 118:22.
 The Messianic reference is picked up in Acts 4:11 and 1 Pet 2:7.

 “The stone” – a large building block.

 “The stone the builders rejected has become the capstone” – we cannot but think of the rejection and subsequent vindication of the Messiah.

 ‘The cornerstone of a building, in addition to being part of the foundation and therefore supporting the superstructure, finalises its shape, for, being placed at the corner formed by the junction of two primary walls, it determines the lay of the walls and crosswalls throughout.
 All the other stones must adjust themselves to this cornerstone.
 Such is the relation of Christ to his church.
 But his glorious resurrection, ascension, and coronation he has become highly exalted, and for his place at the Father’s right hand sends out the Spirit to dwell in the hearts of his followers and to rule over the entire universe in the interest of the church, to the glory of God Triune.’
 (Hendriksen)

-Mark 12:12 Then they looked for a way to arrest him because they knew he had spoken the parable against them.
-But they were afraid of the crowd; so they left him and went away.
+12:12 Now they wanted to arrest him (but they feared the crowd), because they realized that he told this parable against them.
+So they left him and went away.